warpech/dual-spa/README.md

-## Dual SPA (single page application) proof of concept
+## Dual SPA (single page application) POC (proof of concept)

 This demo shows a proof of concept of a web application that:

-- loads partial content while changing the URL using HTML5 History API
+- (done) loads partial content while changing the URL using HTML5 History API
-- binds partial content to JSON data source
+- (not done) binds partial content to JSON data source
-- uses compound component `<btn-group>` that consists of `<btn>` elements
+- (not done) uses compound component `<btn-group>` that consists of `<btn>` elements

+The POC is implemented in two flavors:

+- AngularJS
+- W3C Web Components